-NOTE —The number of Authentication frame exchanges depends on the EAP method in use.
+NOTE 1(#2176)—The number of Authentication frame exchanges depends on the EAP method in use.

 Once the processing is complete, the originator or the responder sends the Authentication frame in response to the Authentication frame with Authentication Transaction Sequence Number field set to a value that is larger than or equal to 3, to its peer (if needed by the EAP method).
 If the processing status returned in the frame was not SUCCESS or 802_1_X_AUTH_SUCCESS, the originator or the responder shall terminate the authentication.

+NOTE 2(#2176)—For MLO, Basic Multi-link element is included in every Authentication frame as defined in Table 9-70 (Authentication frame body).

 TGbi Editor: Instruction: Modify 12.16.9 as follows